academic-resources/odin/js/intro-to-html-css.md

 ### ** Intro :
 >
 So here it is: it's time to actually start _making things_.
-This section will teach you the basics of HTML and CSS, the two foundational building blocks of pretty much everything on the web.** ## Topics:
+This section will teach you the basics of HTML and CSS, the two foundational building blocks of pretty much everything on the web :**

+## Topics:
-* Get a basic overview of HTML, CSS and how they work together.**
+* Get a basic overview of HTML, CSS and how they work together :**

 ---